PranayPandhre/Image_Similarity_Search/README.md

 The evaluation metrics indicate the effectiveness of the retrieval process at different values of K (number of nearest neighbors retrieved):

 At K=1:
-- Precision: 0.789 (high)
+- Precision: 0.789
-- Recall: 0.002 (very low)
+- Recall: 0.002 - This suggests that the retrieved images account for only a small fraction of all relevant images for the query class.
+As k=1, the number of retrieved images are 1 and hence the recall value is really low
 - F1-Score: 0.003
 - The high precision reflects the model's ability to identify the correct match for the closest neighbor.
-However, the recall is low as only the top neighbor is considered.

 At K=5:
 - Precision: 0.754
-- Recall: 0.008
+- Recall: 0.008 - This suggests that the retrieved images account for only a small fraction of all relevant images for the query class.
+As k=5, the number of retrieved images are 5 and hence the recall value is low but better compared to recall value of k=1.
 - F1-Score: 0.015
-- Precision decreases slightly as more neighbors are included, but recall improves marginally.
+- Precision decreases slightly as more neighbors are included.

 At K=20:
 - Precision: 0.702
-- Recall: 0.052
+- Recall: 0.052 - We can see that as K increases the recall value increases as more similar images are matched
 - F1-Score: 0.098
-- Recall improves significantly with higher K, but precision drops due to inclusion of less relevant neighbors.
+- Precision drops due to inclusion of less relevant neighbors.

 ### **3. SIFT Results:**